TheBaum123/chat-app-ws/README.md

 Replace `<container-name>` with the name you want the container to have.

 #### Using a node.js server:
+Troubleshooting: If you can get to the login screen, but cant log in, you are most likeley missing an ssl certificate.
+For a quick fix see [this quick fix](#quick-fix).

 If you want to selfhost this on a nodejs server you can do so by running the commands:
 ##### Without mongodb and persistent messages in node.js:
 ```sh